Morocco is a trove of Jewish history if you know where to go

 Maimonides, one of the most prolific and influential Torah scholars in the Middle Ages, lived in Fes from 1159 to 1165.
 His stone home, with weathered engraving marking the location, is worth a stop.

 Walk a few steps and you’re bound to find somebody willing to guide you in Fes and elsewhere, but one who knows “Jewish Morocco” is harder to come by, Mittelman said.
-His man with a van is Jalil Benlabili.
-His email address is ajalil197@yahoo.com.
-His cell and WhatsApp: +212 6 29 80 93 59.
+Do some research beforehand to find just the right drivers and guides if you’re traveling independently.

 OFF THE BEATEN PATH